dibley1973/Dibware.Extensions/README.md

 * Keep comments up to date with changes

 ### Referenced DLLs
-* Do not use packages from Nuget in the project or solution- I feel these make the solution messy
+* Feel free to add packages from NuGet in the project or solution
-* Add referenced .dlls to a "Library" directory in each project and reference from there
+* Add non NuGet referenced .dlls to a "Library" directory in each project and reference from there
 * Remove unused references where known
 * Remove unused "usings" from classes and modules